Search

 He used to say this every time we were supposed to hand in our homework.

-I have an idea of what the classroom looked like, and since he was a big fellow, I have a general sense of his physical presence.
+And since Mr. Andrews was a big fellow, I have a general sense of his physical presence.
 But it’s his voice that really stands out.

 Likewise, I think of my various band teachers and can even place where different sections of the orchestra were in the different rooms without needed to render a visual picture.